cs-uob/COMSM0085/exercises/part2/src/cssgrid/trees.md

 # Responsive layout: trees exercise

-Download the [trees.tar.gz](../resources/trees.tar.gz) file for this exercise and extract it (`tar zxvf FILENAME`) to a folder, then open `trees.html` in your editor.
+Download the [trees.tar.gz](../resources/trees.tar.gz) file for this exercise and extract it (`tar -zxvf FILENAME`) to a folder, then open `trees.html` in your editor.
 Create an empty `trees.css` in the same folder and open that too.

 The file contains images and English and Latin names of some trees at [Westonbirt, the UK national arboretum](https://www.forestryengland.uk/westonbirt-the-national-arboretum).